lichkitsch/campaigns/README-2.md

 | Wisdom | `WIS` | Intuition, perception, aim |
 | Charisma | `CHA` | Performance, persuasion, deceit |

-When the player gains a level they add 1 point to any one trait (max +5).

 ## Heart Points
 Characters, along with most obstacles, have a resource called **heart points (HP)** that represents their overall integrity.
 On a positive outcome against an obstacle with HP, the player rolls their **damage dice** to reduce it.
 Obstacles with zero HP are no longer a threat.
 On a negative outcome the player takes damage and if their HP reaches zero they suffer a major narrative setback.
 Death, however, must be unanimous.

 Characters start with 10 max HP at level 1.
 The player may restore lost HP using their damage dice after 2 hours of rest in a safe place.
-When the player levels up, they increase their max HP by rolling their new damage dice:

 | L1 | L2 | L3 | L4 | L5 | L6 | L7 | L8 | L9 | L10 | L11 | L12 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | `1d4` | `1d6` | `1d8` | `1d10` | `2d6` | `2d8` | `2d10` | `2d12` | `3d10` | `3d12` | `4d10` | `4d12` |

 ## Abilities
 Combat tactics, professional skills, and magical spells are all placed under a resource called **abilities**.
 Abilities allow the character to add bonus dice to specific rolls based on the character's training, studies, and gifts.
 Characters start with one `F`-rank ability at level 1.
-When leveling up the player can choose to increase the rank of an existing ability or learn a new `F`-rank ability.
 Abilities can also be temporary, granted through narrative events or items such as magic potions or scrolls.

 ### Ability Dice by Rank
 | F | D | C | B | A | S |